hickscorp/knotex/README.md

 - Dialyzer for static analysis: `mix dialyzer`.
 - Credo for style: `mix credo`.

+You can also generate the docs by running `mix docs` and by then opening `docs/index.html`.

 To generate the documentation, simply run `mix docs` and `open doc/index.html`.

 ## Blocks